Exabyte-io/documentation/docs/compute/hpl-benchmark.md

 ```
 </details>

+!!! warning "HPL optimization"
+    Little effort has been put to the optimization of HPL benchmark for each of the cases studied.
+The results should be considered a quick estimate rather than exhaustive study.
+We expect a ~20% improvement to be possible.

+# Hardware

 The specification of Amazon Web Services (AWS) and Microsoft Azure (Azure) resources are as follow:

 |Provider  |CPU                                      |Memory (GB) |Disk (GB) |Bandwidth (Gbps)|